-Loss doesn’t necessarily mean someone has died.
-That is one type of loss, causing great grief, but some of the other losses we experience as a natural part of life are a little more hidden.
+Loss may mean someone has died.
+That is one type of loss, causing great grief.
+And some of the other losses we experience as a natural part of life are a little more hidden.

 As its name suggests, ‘Anticipatory Grief’ is the reaction to a loss you are able to anticipate such as when someone is diagnosed with a terminal illness.
 As soon as we accept and understand someone we love is going to die, we begin grieving.